-We're living in uncertain times due to the pandemic, and that means more flexibility, especially when we travel.
+We're living in uncertain times due to the pandemic, and that means more flexible especially when we travel.

 "This revolution really is about flexibility," Chesky said.
 "Suddenly, you can live anywhere, you can work anywhere."

-"Flexibility is going to be huge in terms of how travel companies spur demand and then put consumer confidence back into people," Rafat Ali, CEO of Skift, a travel intelligence company, told Cheddar.
+"Flexibility is going to be huge in terms of how travel companies spur demand and then put consumer confidence back," Ali told Cheddar.